-- The performance of an annual Program review to determine: 62 - Compliance with Federal and State law, Federal healthcare program requirements, and 18 NYCRR Part 521; - Program effectiveness; and - Whether any part of the Program requires revision or corrective action.
+- The performance of internal and external audits focused on compliance program risk areas outlined in the New York Office of the Medicaid Inspector General's ("OMIG") Fraud, Waste, and Abuse Prevention program regulations including, without limitation, risk identified by organizational experience;69 - The performance of exclusion/ineligible persons checks every 30 days;70 - The performance of an annual Program review to determine:71 - Compliance with Federal and State law, Federal healthcare program requirements, and 18 NYCRR Part 521; - Program effectiveness; and - Whether any part of the Program requires revision or corrective action.

-39) Responding to Compliance Issues, which includes the establishment of processes, policies, and procedures concerning the prompt responding to compliance issues once raised and received, or learned through internal auditing and monitoring.
-This includes the investigation of potential offenses, the development of corrective action plans in response to confirmed violations of the Program and/or applicable law, as well as the mandatory reporting and timely refunding of any overpayments.
+40) Responding to Compliance Issues, which includes the establishment of processes, policies, and procedures concerning the prompt responding to compliance issues once raised and received, or learned through internal auditing and monitoring.72 This includes the investigation of potential offenses, the development of corrective action plans in response to confirmed violations of the Program and/or applicable law, as well as the mandatory reporting and timely refunding of any overpayments.